Do you know your risk for breast cancer? Our high-risk screening program can provide the answer.

 If necessary, patients will be offered additional diagnostic testing.
 A simple, non-invasive test can be performed in one of two ways:

-- A testing kit can be mailed to the patient’s home if appropriate, based on the results of the online quiz.
+- A testing kit can be mailed to the patient’s home if appropriate.

 - Testing can be done at one of our centers, based on the completion of a paper questionnaire at the time of the patient’s mammogram.